Table of Contents

 - HTTPS TCP port 443 access to the internet.

-- Latency: less than 70 ms one-way latency to the Highfive service (e.g. start.highfive.com), with a standard deviation less than 30 ms.
+- Latency: Less than 70 ms one-way latency or 140 ms round trip time (RTT) to the Highfive service (e.g. start.highfive.com)

 - Webcam (Not required, but strongly recommended.)